Mexican state arrests border labor lawyer Susana Prieto

 Prieto also recently campaigned against policies at maquiladora plants in Ciudad Juarez that she claimed put workers at risk of catching the new coronavirus.
 She filmed and appeared to advise walkouts at some Ciudad Juarez plants that refused to shut down and send workers home with full pay, which Mexican labor law allows.

 President Andrés Manuel López Obrador unleashed the series of wage demands in late 2018, when he doubled the daily minimum wage to 176.20 pesos (then about $9.30) along Mexico’s northern border.
-To keep wages low, maquiladoras in Matamoros - which often pay workers just a couple of dollars per hour - had long indexed wage increases to the minimum wage, That policy that backfired when López Obrador doubled it.
+To keep wages low, maquiladoras in Matamoros - which often pay workers just a couple of dollars per hour - had long indexed wage increases to the minimum wage; That policy that backfired when López Obrador doubled it.

 López Obrador’s government was uncomfortable with the movement, but didn’t actively try to quash it at the time.
 That was in part because he had pledged to end government manipulation of unions and allow new, more representative labor movements in a nation where unions have long been corrupt, acquiescent and manipulated by the government.